 The course includes lectures and classroom exercises focused on understanding fatigue behavior of rubber and developing compounding approaches to improve durability.
-Lunch and snacks are included.

 Dr. Chris Robertson is an international authority on polymer science and rubber compounding for performance.
 He brings over 15 years of materials research and product development experience at tire and rubber companies and raw materials suppliers.
 Chris is co-inventor of 32 patents, co-author of 55 publications in peer-reviewed journals, and serves as Associate Editor of Rubber Chemistry & Technology.